-How to avoid costly payroll mistakes?
-Payroll mistakes are unfortunately common but fortunately preventable.
+How to avoid costly payroll errors?
+Payroll errors and mistakes are unfortunately common but fortunately preventable.

-The reality is that you can avoid most payroll mistakes.
+The reality is that you can avoid most payroll errors.
 It may require extra vigilance and choosing smarter solutions, but you’ll save your precious time and money.

 Only 1 wrong digit in payroll calculation can result in disastrous consequences.
 Therefore, it’s worth getting your payday right.

 *The information, data and guidance provided in this article is for general information purposes only and does not constitute professional or legal advice.

 Download our FREE guide to avoid costly payroll errors, assess your payroll and identify areas for improvement!

 In today’s business world, It’s much easier to make payroll errors and mistakes than ever before.
 We’re increasingly dealing with complex payroll transfers, especially in fast-growing startups and in the gig economy sector (a.k.a. digital platform work).

 Here are the most common payroll errors companies make: